 Looking for more inspiration?
 Check out these tension rod hacks.

 17. Prevent hairballs by putting coconut oil on your cat’s paws or letting them lick a spoonful.

-18. Use old wine corks, feathers and ribbon to make cat toys.
+18. Use empty toilet paper tubes, pom-poms, and straws to make DIY cat toys.

 Sometimes animals like homemade toys instead of those fancy expensive ones.
 Well, you’re in luck with this craft.
 Repurpose toilet paper tubes to make homemade cat toys.